A Treatise on Differential Geometry and its role in Relativity Theory: The Accelerated Motion in Special Theory of Relativity

-As along the world line of the observer we have so the null co-ordinates are given by Hence at the observer's position we have Further, from the relation it is clear that $u$ and $v$ cannot be function of both the variables $u_z$ and $v_z$, each of them depends on only one of these two variables.
-So without loss of generality we assume The explicit form of the functions will be determined by comparing observer's trajectory in these two co-ordinate systems.
+Further, from the relation it is clear that $u$ and $v$ cannot be function of both the variables $u_z$ and $v_z$, each of them depends on only one of these two variables.
+So without loss of generality we assume